Tech-LAB-Project/Tech-LAB/README.md

 Tech-LAB is a Work Project that we have been working on.
 Our Goal is to simulate a Network-Environment using:

--Raspberry Pi
+- Raspberry Pi

--USB Wifi Adapter
+- USB Wifi Adapter

--USB Network Switch
+- USB Network Switch

--And some miscellaneous Parts
+- And some miscellaneous Parts

-A Full Guide will be up and availible when we Finished our Project.
+## Parts List:

+- Raspberry Pi 4 (4GB Model B)
+- 2.4" TFT LCD
+- TP-Link TL-WN722N V3.0
+- StarTech USB Extension
+- Some Random 64GB SD Card
+- Renkforce 5 Port Ethernet Switch
+- OKdo Raspby Case

+In Total we spent around 150$ USD.